microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Machine Learning.md

         * Part 1 – Create a compute instance using Azure Machine Learning
         * Part 2 – Train a model: Follow the Next Steps on the bottom of Part 1 to train your image classification model with MNIST data and scikit-learn
         * Part 3 – Deploy a model: Follow the Next Steps on the bottom of Part 2 to deploy the classification model in Azure Container Instances
-* [Microsoft Learn - Azure Machine Learning Exercises](https://microsoftlearning.github.io/mslearn-dp100/) (Self-paced) (8 Hours) - A repository of hands-on lab exercises that support DP-100.
+* [Microsoft Learn - Azure Machine Learning Exercises SDK v2](https://microsoftlearning.github.io/mslearn-azure-ml/) (Self-paced) (8 Hours) - A repository of hands-on lab exercises that support DP-100.
 Consists mainly of notebooks and tutorials on how to use the AML SDK.
-* [How to use Azure ML](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml) - A GitHub repository filled with hands-on practice for experimentation and model management.
+* [How to use Azure ML SDK v2](https://github.com/Azure/azureml-examples) - A GitHub repository filled with hands-on practice for experimentation and model management.
 * [Working with Compute Contexts in Azure Machine Learning](https://docs.microsoft.com/en-us/learn/modules/use-compute-contexts-in-aml/) (Self-Paced) (47 Minutes) - A guide with information on environments and compute contexts as well as hands-on practice.
 * [Working with Data in Azure Machine Learning](https://docs.microsoft.com/en-us/learn/modules/work-with-data-in-aml/) (Self-Paced) (47 Minutes) - A repository of information regarding datasets and datastores in Azure Machine Learning.
 * [Deploy real-time machine learning services with Azure Machine Learning](https://docs.microsoft.com/en-us/learn/modules/register-and-deploy-model-with-amls/?OCID=AID3027817) (Self-Paced) (40 Minutes) - A tutorial on how to register and deploy ML models using Azure ML.